Durham travel guide

 You're Going to Love Durham

 With a population of 45,696, Durham is a must-see destination in England, United Kingdom.
 It is one of the most popular cities to visit in the country.
-We recommend you stay at least 3 days in order to fully appreciate everything Durham has to offer.
+Durham deserves at least 2 full days for you to see its main sights.

 Where to Eat in Durham

 If you’re looking for affordable options, Bistro 21 (Aykley Heads House Aykley Heads) and Restaurant 1744 @ Redworth Hall Hotel (Redworth) are great picks.
-For delicious green meals, The Cellar Door (41/42 Saddler Street) and The Curious Mr Fox (Framwellgate) are recommended spots to get vegetarian or vegan food in Durham.
+For delicious green meals, The Curious Mr Fox (Framwellgate) and The Cellar Door (41/42 Saddler Street) are recommended spots to get vegetarian or vegan food in Durham.

 When to visit Durham